-Our securities and investment fraud lawyers are dedicated to helping victims of stockbroker fraud, broker misconduct, and unsuitable recommendations recover their losses.
+Our securities and investment fraud lawyers are dedicated to helping victims recover financial losses caused by stockbroker fraud, broker misconduct, and unsuitable recommendations.

 Types of Securities and Investment Fraud

-Bonds, which are debts sold by companies or government entities to investors to raise capital, are often offered by financial advisors and brokers as safe investments.
+Bonds are debts sold by companies or government entities to investors to raise capital.
+They are offered by financial advisors and brokers as safe investments.
 But bond fraud can cost innocent investors substantial portions of their portfolios and retirement savings, and it is a problem that tends to increase amid recessions.
 Fixed income investments are supposed to be the cornerstone or foundation of a well-diversified portfolio.
 Your fixed income holdings are not supposed to be where an investor takes significant risk.

 Types of Bonds

 There are four general categories of bonds that are offered to investors:

 - Corporate bonds: Bonds issued by a company to generate funds